parrt/msan501-old/README.md

 MSAN501 Computational Analytics Bootcamp
 =======

-**Instructor**: [Terence Parr](http://parrt.cs.usfca.edu), prof. of computer science and analytics at the University of San Francisco.
-Links to all [MSAN faculty](http://www.usfca.edu/artsci/msan/faculty/).

-# Abstract

 This 5-week computational analytics bootcamp is part of the [MS in Analytics program at the University of San Francisco](http://analytics.usfca.edu) and is specifically designed as an introduction to analytics programming for those who are not yet skilled programmers.
 The course also explores many concepts from math and statistics, but in an empirical fashion rather than symbolically as one would do in a math class.
 Consequently, this course is also useful to programmers who would like to strengthen their understanding of numerical methods.

 # Administrivia

-**ABOUT ME.** My name is Terence Parr and I’m a professor in the computer science department.
+**INSTRUCTOR.** [Terence Parr](http://parrt.cs.usfca.edu).
+I’m a professor in the computer science department and was founding director of the MS in Analytics program at USF.
 Please call me Terence or Professor (the use of “Terry” is a capital offense).
-For more information on me, see [http://parrt.cs.usfca.edu](http://parrt.cs.usfca.edu).

 **SPATIAL COORDINATES.** 101 Howard first floor Rm 155-156.